j2kao/fcc_nn_research/README.md

 ## Background Information

 I did this project as a part of the coursework for [Metis](https://www.thisismetis.com/) and was shocked to see my analysis blow up online.
-Humbled by the attention but I'm sure experienced data scientists out there could glean even more insights from the work. :-)
+Humbled by the attention but I'm sure experienced data scientists out there could glean even more insights from the work.
+Please share with the rest of us what else you find in the data!
+Tweet at me [@jeffykao](https://twitter.com/jeffykao). :-)

 ### Media
 - [Blog post on the results](https://hackernoon.com/more-than-a-million-pro-repeal-net-neutrality-comments-were-likely-faked-e9f0e3ed36a6)